collective-soundworks/soundworks/README.md

 The `.start()` method is called to start the module.
 It should handle the logic and the steps that lead to the completion of the module.

 For instance, the purpose of the `ClientCheckin` module is to request an available player identifier (index) for a client connected via the player namespace and to setup the client as player.
-When the module is configured with a predefined `seating` plan, it could automatically request an available seat and display its label to the player (in other configurations the participants could also enter a chosen seat or indicate their approximate position on a map).
+When the module is configured with a predefined `seating` plan, it could automatically request an available seat label and display it to the player (in other configurations the participants could also enter a chosen seat or indicate their approximate position on a map).
 In detail, the `.start()` method of the module does the following:

 - It sends a request to the `ServerCheckin` module via WebSockets, asking the server to send the label of an available seat.